BTOB is back and bolder than ever with the release of their special album, 4U: OUTSIDE.

 On the topic of Kingdom, Kpopconcerts.com had the opportunity to ask BTOB what they would like newfound fans to know about BTOB.
 Eunkwang started, “We want to be a group who feels like a friend living next door.
 We will always be by your side, so lean on us and we will cheer you up.”
 With regard to their music, Minhyuk highlighted the group’s tenacity to adapt to various musical styles.
 “As a team, we have released songs of many different genres since our debut, but regardless, BTOB’s music always embraces all of our members’ sincerity, love, and ambition for music.”

 10-Year Anniversary Plans

 With the BTOB’s 10-year anniversary coming up next year, Kpopconcerts inquired on the group’s upcoming plans (if any at all) that they could share with their fans.
-Without missing a beat, Changsub answered, “10th anniversary concert!
+Without missing a beat, Changsub answered, “10th-anniversary concert!
 We sincerely hope for a day when we can meet face to face and sing along together.”
 Eunkwang followed suit and dropped hints of an anniversary album, “BTOB and MELODY are hoping for the same thing.
 We want to meet MELODY all around the world.
-We hope to have a good time with all our members for our 10th anniversary album.”
-Whether the anniversary concert be an in-person event or an online show will be dependent on the pandemic.
-But one thing’s for certain – fans will be able to eagerly anticipate new music to commemorate the group’s 10-years of achievements.
+We hope to have a good time with all our members for our 10th-anniversary album.”
+Whether the anniversary concert is an in-person event or an online show will be dependent on the pandemic.
+But one thing’s for certain – fans will be able to eagerly anticipate new music to commemorate the group’s 10 years of achievements.

 Until then, stream BTOB’s 4U: OUTSIDE on Spotify and check out the “Outsider” music video, below!